rosadigital/Navigation-for-Html/README.md

 ## 💡 Knowledge acquired (conhecimentos adquiridos)

 - During this project, I learned:
-  - how to animating a navbar;
+  - how to animating a navbar; and
   - how to create different types of navbars.